boost/combiner/README.md

 - Push it to GitHub: `git push origin vX.X.X`
 - Make sure the deployment jobs are successful in the GitHub Actions

-- To summarize the pipeline:
+A pipeline summary:

-  - Build the compiled code: `npm run build:[firefox|chrome]`
+- Compiles the code: `npm run build:[firefox|chrome]`
 - Creates a GitHub release with the compiled code as asset
-  - Deploy the code to firefox and chrome: `npm run deploy:[firefox|chrome]`
+- Deploys the code to firefox and chrome: `npm run deploy:[firefox|chrome]`

 **Notes**